 All of these things can serve as feeders, driving your fans to support you on Spotify, so it’s a win-win to take the time to develop your fan base and your career’s infrastructure.

 2. Get your music on Spotify

-This probably goes without saying, but if you want to get your music on playlists, you need to get it on Spotify first.
+This probably goes without saying, but if you want to get your music on Spotify playlists, you need to have an account first.
 CD Baby is just one of the many distributors that will get your music on Spotify.

 3. Sign up for Spotify for Artists